No. 17 Kentucky outlasts Missouri 71-59 in SEC opener

 LEXINGTON, Ky.
-(AP)Nick Richards carried the load for No. 17 Kentucky before Immanuel Quickley finished the job for the Wildcats.

-Quickley scored a career-high 23 points, Nick Richards had 21 and Kentucky beat Missouri 71-59 Saturday in the Southeastern Conference opener for both schools.
+(AP)Immanuel Quickley scored a career-high 23 points, Nick Richards had 21 and No. 17 Kentucky beat Missouri 71-59 Saturday in the Southeastern Conference opener for both schools.

 Quickley was 4 of 8 from behind the arc and 5 of 9 overall.
 He also went 9 for 9 at the line, part of a 27-for-30 performance for Kentucky as a team.